Skip to content

 • Unity Catalog federation + Trino or Denodo cross-cloud compute.
 Complete vision but 12–18 months of effort; most of the near-term federal-customer value is already covered by the first two items.

-2. Scoped multi-cloud (CHOSEN) — OneLake shortcuts to S3 and GCS (read-only federation, no transformation) + Purview cross-cloud scans of Snowflake, BigQuery, and Redshift (catalog + classification; no compute).
+2. Scoped multi-cloud (CHOSEN) — OneLake shortcuts to competing-cloud object stores (read-only federation, no transformation) + Purview cross-cloud scans of competing data warehouses (catalog + classification; no compute).
 Ships the governance and read-federation story federal customers actually need today; defers cross-cloud compute federation to a future ADR.

-3. Single-cloud-only + migration playbooks — drop multi-cloud from the vision entirely and rely on the four migration playbooks (Palantir, Snowflake, AWS, GCP) to onboard customers.
+3. Single-cloud-only + migration playbooks — drop multi-cloud from the vision entirely and rely on the four migration playbooks (covering the major competing analytics platforms) to onboard customers.
 Simpler but cuts off the "stay on multiple clouds while using CSA-in-a-Box as the governance plane" pattern that many federal tenants need.

 4. OSS escape hatch only — keep the current state; position OSS-on-K8s (Trino + Atlas) as the multi-cloud answer and let customers own the operational burden.
 Shifts effort to the customer and contradicts the managed-PaaS posture of ADRs 0001, 0005, 0006.